Aj4y7/USACO-Sols/README.md

-Solutions to some of the USACO problems I solved ('cause they get lost in the USACO site :P)
+Solutions to some of the USACO problems I solved (cuz they get lost in the USACO site)

 Prefix sum: